sjc5/hwy/README.md

 ## Explainer

-River is a library of tools for writing modern, type-safe web applications with Go and TypeScript.
+River is a framework for writing modern, type-safe web applications with Go and TypeScript.
 River provides the benefits of modern web development frameworks without the downsides of isomorphic JavaScript and component hydration patterns.

 Core Features: